Henjoin Temple

 Nearby spots

-Here you can buy Ageo City Tourism Association's recommended souvenirs!
+You can buy souvenirs recommended by the Ageo City Tourism Association here!
 They also sell tickets for Saitama Ageo Medics and commuter passes for the Tobu and Asahi Buses.

 Hikawakuwa Shrine